SanderMertens/flecs/README.md

 ```

 ### Entity
 An entity is an integer that uniquely identifies an "object" in a system.
 An entity may have `0..n` components, and each component can be added only once.
-Entities can be created in reflecs with the `ecs_new` function:
+Entities can be created in flecs with the `ecs_new` function:

 ```c
 EcsEntity e = ecs_new(world, 0);
 ```

 ### Component
 Components are datatypes that can be added to an entity.
-Any C datatype can be registered as a component within reflecs.
+Any C datatype can be registered as a component within flecs.
 To register a component, you can use the `ECS_COMPONENT` macro, which wraps around the `ecs_new_component` function:

 ```c
 typedef struct Point {